Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

-First we observe that it is possible to connect the two sides by going ``above'' and ``below'' the focus-focus singularity.
-In other words, we consider two bands connecting $B_{-\epsilon}$ to $B_{+\epsilon}$ near the two horizontal boundary faces.
-Since the boundary faces are straight in the affine structure, we can extend the Hessian metric in such a way that the boundary faces are still orthogonal to the fibers of $\eta$, and so the portion of $X(B)$ lying over these faces is foliated by the symplectic connection.

-Now we look at the fibration over the two annuli $X(I_{-\epsilon})\coprod X(I_{+\epsilon}) \subset \C^*$.
+The second step is extend the Lefschetz fibration over a band connecting the two annuli.
+Consider the two annuli $X(I_{-\epsilon})\coprod X(I_{+\epsilon}) \subset \C^*$.
 Choose a path connecting these two annuli, along the positive real axis, say.
 By identifying the fibers over the end points, the fibration extends over this path.
 By thickening the path up to a band and filling in the fibers over the band, we get a Lefschetz fibration over a surface which is topologically a pair of pants.
+Since the fibration over the band is trivial, the gluing can be done in such a way that the horizontal boundary components of the total space are still foliated by multi-sections of the symplectic connection.
-If we also include the portions we filled in near the horizontal boundary, then we have a manifold with boundary, where one part of the boundary lies over the horizontal and vertical boundary of $B$, while the other is topologically an $S^3$, which we fill in with a local model of a Lefschetz singularity.
-In order for this to make sense, we need the monodromy around the loop in the base being filled in to be a Dehn twist.

-This can be seen by comparing the monodromy transformations around the loops in $X(I_{-\epsilon})$ and $X(I_{+\epsilon})$.
-Let $z_{-}$ and $z_{+}$ denote complex coordinates on $X(B_{-\epsilon})$ and $X(B_{+\epsilon})$ corresponding to the ``$\xi$'' direction as in the previous section.
-These coordinates match up on one side of the singularity, but on the side where the branch cut has been placed they do not.
+The third step is to fill in the rest of the region between the two annuli with the standard model of a Lefschetz singularity.
+In order for this to make sense, we need the symplectic monodromy around the loop in the base being filled in to be a Dehn twist.
+This can be seen by comparing the symplectic monodromy transformations around the loops in $X(I_{-\epsilon})$ and $X(I_{+\epsilon})$.
+Let $z_{-}$ and $z_{+}$ denote complex coordinates on $X(B_{-\epsilon})$ and $X(B_{+\epsilon})$ corresponding to a direction transverse to the fibration $\eta : B \to I$, so that $z_{-}$ and $z_{+}$ give coordinates on the fibers of $w: X(B)\to X(I)$.
+Assume these coordinates match up in one of the bands connecting $B_{-\epsilon}$ to $B_{+\epsilon}$.
+Due to the monodromy of the affine manifold they do not coincide in the other band, where we put the branch cut.
 Let $F_1$ and $F_0$ denote the top and bottom faces of $\partial^h B$ respectively, and suppose that $F_0$ is split into two parts $F_{0+}$ and $F_{0-}$ by the branch cut.
 Associated to each of these we have a slope $\sigma_F$.